Guess the Plot

 Shadows in the Forest

 1. Hiking in the forest, Ami finds a box of trinkets.
-Could each of them be a trophy from some killer's thirty-year murder spree?
+Could each of them be a trophy from some serial killer's thirty-year murder spree?
 She thinks so.
 But can she avoid becoming the killer's next victim?

 2. TV talking heads say people can’t see the forest for the trees.
 Nick figures it’s because the canopy creates shadows.
 So he strings lights in the forest to eliminate them.
 It irritates nocturnal creatures so much they kill hundreds of people.

 3. Attempting to determine whether a tree falling in the forest with no one around makes a sound, philosopher August Pendragon sets up microphones and cameras and waits for a tree to fall.
 She never actually catches a falling tree on film, but does discover that trees in the forest have no shadows when no one's around.

 4. When the body of former Disney kiddie star - turned - singer Amber Wallenski turns up in the trunk of a rental car, homicide detective Zack Martinez knows two things: She didn't get that poison oak rash in a recording studio, and maybe he really needs to talk his youngest daughter out of a Disney singing career.

 5. In the great coast redwood forests lives a secret: a society of faeries, who have the chameleon-like ability to blend with their surroundings.
 When 13-year-old Kai catches DaNaShi in a bird feeder, will their world be exploited--or will he have the best Science Fair exhibit ever?

 6. Midnight.
 Judy the Psychic gets contacted by two kids lost in a forest, being followed by something that makes a big shadow and growls and noisily gnashes its teeth.
 Maybe a bear.
 All her kindly henchmen are asleep so Judy sends an evil elf to the rescue.